got-10k/toolkit/README.md

 # GOT-10k Python Toolkit

+> UPDATE:<br>
+> 1. The toolkit can be directly installed via `pip install got10k` !<br>
+> 2. Check our light-weighted repository [SiamFC](https://github.com/got-10k/siamfc) for a minimal example of training on GOT-10k/VID and evaluation on GOT-10k as well as 6 other tracking datasets!

 This repository contains the official python toolkit for running experiments and evaluate performance on [GOT-10k](http://got-10k.aitestunion.com/) benchmark.
 The code is written in pure python and is compile-free.
 Although we support both python2 and python3, we recommend python3 for better performance.

 For convenience, the toolkit also provides unofficial implementation of dataset interfaces and tracking pipelines for [OTB (2013/2015)](http://cvlab.hanyang.ac.kr/tracker_benchmark/index.html), [VOT (2013~2018)](http://votchallenge.net), [DTB70](https://github.com/flyers/drone-tracking), [TColor128](http://www.dabi.temple.edu/~hbling/data/TColor-128/TColor-128.html), [NfS](http://ci2cv.net/nfs/index.html) and [UAV123](https://ivul.kaust.edu.sa/Pages/pub-benchmark-simulator-uav.aspx) benchmarks.